 In recent years, the way I think about being white and female has been jolted.
 The jolts come cyclically and sometimes unpredictably, the early contractions of the birth of something new.
 Mixing metaphors, my self conception, especially as it relates to my race, feels like the little silver orb in a pinball machine, bouncing up against walls, flying up ramps into new realms, and dropping down into the darkness of disappointment and shame.

 The thing about being me, a white girl (and I’m not every white girl), is the ease with which I move through the world – sometimes doors are opened in front of me, sometimes hands are held out to help me up.
 Sometimes people smile.
 Most of the time I feel safe, at least as safe as possible in this world.

 But I think about this ease, and the cost of it.
-There is experiencing life as an individual and there is experiencing life as a member of a society.
-As an individual, I want to be known for the qualities I have developed in myself, and for the blueprint my family layed down for me.
+As an individual, I want to be known for the qualities I have developed in myself, and for the blueprint my family layed down for me to build upon.
+I want to be comfortable.
 As a member of a society, I want to be respectful of the lives and the happiness of others, of their families and histories.
 I want to work for our lives and our collective and individual happinesses.
 For me, being white sometimes means that the two lived experiences are contradictory.
 I think I’ll have to give something up of myself for the health of this society.